hjbhu6/yvertx/core_manual_yeti.md

 Congratulations!
 You've written your first verticle.

-## Loading other scripts.
+## Loading other the yvertx module.

-To load other scripts from within your verticle you use the `load` function.
-The argument to `load` is the name of the script you want to load.
-You can use `load` to load any other scripts in your verticle, or to load system scripts such as `vertx.js` which are always available to verticles.

-If you want to access the vert.x core API from within your verticle (which you almost certainly want to do), you need to call `load('vertx.js')` at the top of your script.
-Normally this will be the first thing at the top of your verticle main. `vert.js` is just the name of the script that contains the core API.
+If you want to access the vert.x core API from within your verticle (which you almost certainly want to do), you need to call `load yvertx` at the top of your script.
+Normally this will be the first thing at the top of your verticle main. `yvertx` is just the name of the module that contains the core API.

 ## Verticle clean-up

-Servers, clients and event bus handlers will be automatically closed when the verticles is stopped, however if you need to provide any custom clean-up code when the verticle is stopped you can provide a `vertxStop` top-level function.
-Vert.x will then call this when the verticle is stopped.
+Servers, clients and event bus handlers will be automatically closed when the verticles is stopped.
+However if you need to provide any custom clean-up code you put it into the function returned from the verticle creation function.
+This function will be invoked when the verticle stops.

+    yvertx = load yvertx;

+    yvertx.verticle do:
+        //verticle start code goes here

+        //after start code, return the stop-function which gets called
+        //when the verticle is called
+        do:
+            //stop code goes here
+        done
+    done;

 ## Getting Configuration in a Verticle

 If JSON configuration has been passed when deploying a verticle from either the command line using `vertx run` or `vertx deploy` and specifying a configuration file, or when deploying programmatically, that configuration is available to the verticle in the `vertx.config` variable.
 For example:

-    var config = vertx.config;
+    config = yvertx.config ();

-    stdout.println("Config is " + JSON.stringify(config));
+    println "Config is \(config)";

-The config returned is a JSON object.
-You can use this object to configure the verticle.
+The config returned is an struct which is generated from an underlying JSON object.
+You can use this struct to configure the verticle.
 Allowing verticles to be configured in a consistent way like this allows configuration to be easily passed to them irrespective of the language.

 ## Logging from a Verticle

 Each verticle is given its own logger. :

-    var logger = vertx.logger;
+    logger = yvertx.logger;

-    logger.info("I am logging something");
+    logger#info("I am logging something");

 The logger has the functions: